pnp/cli-microsoft365/docs/manual/docs/cmd/graph/teams/teams-channel-add.md

 ## Remarks

-!!! attention
-    This command is based on an API that is currently in preview and is subject to change once the API reached general availability.

 To add a channel top Microsoft Teams team, you have to first log in to the Microsoft Graph using the [graph login](../login.md) command, eg. `graph login`.

 You can only add a channel to the Microsoft Teams team you are a member of.